sysco-middleware/workshop-grpc/README.md

 - gRPC has inbuilt support for security using (SSL/TLS)
 - gRPC provides more flexibility on the types of operations client can perform on  server.
 This is different from REST which strictly encourages to use only CRUD operations on the object.

-In this workshop we will work from scratch to develop a working prototype that simulates a <>.
-Go through the sections below in sequence to understand the problem statement and step-by-step process to setup a gRPC project.
+In this workshop we will work from scratch to develop a working prototype for an Invoice generation System.
+Follow the docs below in sequence to read the problem statement and step-by-step process to implement a gRPC project.
 1. [Problem statement](./docs/01-problem-statement/README.md)
 2. [Project setup](./docs/02-project-setup/README.md)
 3. [Defining payload and services](./docs/03-defining-payload/README.md)